-Current Mei mbers

-Robert M. Baylis

-(Chair)

-Ann McLaughlin F Korologos

-John B. Morse, Jr.

-Gordon H. Smith
+Robert M. Baylis (Chair) Ann McLaughlin Korologos John B. Morse, Jr. Gordon H. Smith

-Number of Meetings Held in 2010 and Committee Functions
+Number of Meetings Held in 2011 and Committee Functions

-- Number of meetings: Four - Makes recommendations to the Board on corporate governance matters and is responsible for keeping abreast of corporate governance developments; - Oversees the annual evaluation of the Board, its committees and management; - Reviews periodically the compensation and benefits of non-employee directors and makes recommendations to the Board or the Compensation Policy Committee of any modifications; - Reviews the composition of the Board and skills of directors and recommends nomination of Board members and addition of new members, as appropriate; - Ensures that the Board maintains its diversity; and - Fulfills an advisory function with respect to a range of matters affecting the Board and its committees, including making recommendations with respect to: - selection of committee chairs and committee assignments; and - implementation, compliance and enhancements to codes of conduct and the Company's Corporate Governance Guidelines.
+- Number of meetings: Four - Makes recommendations to the Board on corporate governance matters and is responsible for keeping abreast of corporate governance developments; - · Oversees the annual evaluation of the Board, its committees and management; - Reviews periodically the compensation and benefits of non-employee directors and makes recommendations to the Board or the Compensation Policy Committee of any modifications; - Reviews the composition of the Board and skills of directors and recommends nomination of Board members and addition of new members, as appropriate; - · Ensures that the Board maintains its diversity; - Reviews policies and programs on matters of corporate responsibility and sustainability, including environmental, social and other matters; and - Fulfills an advisory function with respect to a range of matters affecting the Board and its committees, including making recommendations with respect to: - selection of committee chairs and committee assignments; and - implementation, compliance and enhancements to codes of conduct and the Company's Corporate Governance Guidelines.

-In addition, the Chair of the Nominating and Corporate Governance Committee presides at all executive sessions of independent directors, determines the agenda for such discussions, and serves as a liaison between the independent directors and the Chairman and the Chief Executive Officer.
+In addition, the Chair of the Nominating and Corporate Governance Committee is the Lead Director and presides at all executive sessions of independent directors, determines the agenda for such discussions, and serves as liaison between the independent directors and the Chairman and the Chief Executive Officer.

+Committee

-Committee Compensation Policy
+Compensation Policy